 Eight dogs still being held by police after death of female walker last week

+Eight dogs still being held by police after death of walker last week

-The woman, who has not been formally identified, is thought to have been walking a number of dogs on Thursday when she was attacked at Gravelly Hill.
+The woman is thought to have been walking a number of dogs on Thursday when she was set upon in Caterham, Surrey

 Eight dogs are still being held by police after the death of a 28-year-old woman following reports of an attack at a Surrey beauty spot.

-The woman, who has not yet been formally identified, is thought to have been walking a number of dogs on Thursday when she was set upon at Gravelly Hill, Caterham.
+The woman is thought to have been walking a number of dogs on Thursday when she was set upon at Gravelly Hill, Caterham.

 Paramedics were unable to save her and she was pronounced dead at the scene.